Do Informational Cascades Happen with Non-myopic Agents?: Introduction

-The remaining part of this paper is organized as follows.
+The rest of this paper is organized as follows.
 In Section~\ref{sec:model} we present the model and formulate the game of non-myopic players.
-In Section~\ref{sec:pbe} we characterize sPBE through a FPE on appropriate beliefs.
-In Sections~\ref{sec:pbe_finite}--\ref{sec:PBE_quadratic} we summarize the information contained in the aforementioned beliefs and provide characterization through FPEs with finite dimension (Section~\ref{sec:pbe_finite}), \optv{arxiv}{ polynomial dimension in $N$ (Appendix~\ref{sec:PBE_polynomial}) and finally quadratic dimension in $N$ (Section~\ref{sec:PBE_quadratic}). } \optv{2col}{ and specifically, quadratic dimension in $N$ (Section~\ref{sec:PBE_quadratic}). } The existence results and further characterization of equilibrium strategies are presented in Section~\ref{sec:existence}.
+In Section~\ref{sec:pbe} we characterize PBE through a FPE on appropriate beliefs.
+In Section~\ref{sec:PBE_quadratic} we summarize the information contained in the aforementioned beliefs and provide characterization through FPEs with quadratic dimension in $N$.
+Existence results and further characterization of equilibrium strategies are presented in Section~\ref{sec:existence}.
 In Section~\ref{sec:cascades} we analyze informational cascades and we show that quite inefficient informational cascades happen with high probability (for large $N$) for discount factors strictly smaller than one.
 Furthermore, we show the surprising result that bad informational cascades can be avoided completely when the product is bad.
 Some numerical results are presented in Section~\ref{sec:numerical}, while conclusions are drawn in Section~\ref{sec:conclusions}.
-Most of the proof of the Theorems are relegated to the Appendices at the end of the paper. \optv{2col}{ Some of the proofs are omitted due to space limitations and are presented in~\cite{BiHeAn19arxiv}. }
+Most of the proof of the Theorems are relegated to the Appendices. \optv{2col}{ Some of the proofs are omitted due to space limitations and are presented in~\cite{BiHeAn19arxiv}.}